jaunt/EJS-Site-Builder-Docs/ejssitebuilder/data/md/templates/templates.md

 <%- include('user/details', {details: user}); %>
 ```

-In the example above, EJS Site Builder will look for a tepmlate called **details.ejs** in a folder it expects to be called _user_ under your templates directory.
+In the example above, EJS Site Builder will look for a template called **details.ejs** in a folder it expects to be called _user_ under your templates directory.

 #### Using javascript to iterate through data